sKannanaikal/HTTP-proxy/README.md

 # HTTP-proxy
-A proxy to view malicious HTTP and HTTPS content on websites
+A proxy to ensures that users are only using HTTPS for web communications